DFanso/book-store/README.md

 ## Description

-The Bookstore API is a RESTful service designed to manage a collection of books, allowing users to perform CRUD operations on books stored in a database.
+The Bookstore API is a RESTful service designed to manage a collection of books, allowing users to perform Create and GetAll operations on books stored in a database.
 This service is built using NestJS, a progressive Node.js framework for building efficient and scalable server-side applications.

 ## Technologies Used